When I arrived home from the weekend conference Sunday evening, I realized a hitchhiker had accompanied me in the door.

 At once he set to work bringing up all those things that had conveniently been dormant while I had focused on an enjoyable weekend of ministry.
 One by one, people and circumstances – ‘what ifs’ and ‘if onlys’ – popped into my mind and got me to thinking.

-I had retrieved those worries and I was planning to carry them – drag them – along into my new week.
+I had retrieved those worries and I was planning to drag them into my new week.
 Oh yeah, that hitchhiker had already settled in to my home and heart quite comfortably.

 I’m also not prepared to pay the price of holding on to my worries.
 “Just from a medical perspective, living in a constant state of anxiety, worry, or fear can cause all kinds of irritability and frustration, mood swings, depression, and decreased mental function.”

 God wants to carry our burdens.
 God wants to assure us that He has everything under control and we can leave all concerns in His care.
-Dr. Richard Swenson says, “God is not pacing the throne room anxious and depressed because of the condition of the world.
+“God is not pacing the throne room anxious and depressed because of the condition of the world.
 He knows, He is not surprised, and He is sovereign.”
+(Dr. Richard Swenson)

 Some of us excuse our worrying by saying that it’s just our nature to do so.
 Nothing could be farther from the truth – we make a choice to worry.

-Not only that, the root words for ‘worry’ are rather violent.
+I was shocked to learn that the root words for ‘worry’ are rather violent.
 The Old English derivation is wyrgan, which means to strangle.
 This term later evolved into worien, which meant grabbing another creature by the throat with your teeth and shaking it to death.
-Okay.
+Gulp.